crate-crypto/rust-eth-kzg/README.md

 ## Benchmarks

-Benchmarks can be ran by calling:
+Benchmarks can be run by calling:

 ```
 cargo bench